NVIDIA-AI-Blueprints/ai-virtual-assistant/README.md

 * Contextual Reasoning: A large language model uses these retrieved details to generate a helpful, coherent, and contextually appropriate response.
 * Additional Capabilities: Tools like sentiment analysis gauge the user’s satisfaction and conversation summaries help supervisors quickly review interactions.
 * Continuous Improvement: Feedback from interactions is fed back into the system, refining the model’s accuracy and efficiency over time.
-* Safeguarding responses: Safety NIMs integrated with NeMo Guardrails into the system, can provide jailbreak detection, content safety checks and topic following of Agent responses.
+* Safeguarding Responses: Safety NIMs integrated with NeMo Guardrails into the system, can provide jailbreak detection, content safety checks and topic following of Agent responses.
 The end result is a virtual assistant that can understand complex questions, find the right information, and provide personalized, human-like responses, which are safe and accurate

 ### Key components